-Fig.\ \ref{fig:7}(c) summarizes the already mentioned trends.
-First, $\omega_{\textrm{max}}(0)$ increases with decreasing $a$ [see the labels at the left side and the sketches at the right side of Fig.\ \ref{fig:7}(c)], showing the characteristic blueshift for decreasing radii due to dispersion.
-Second, for a fixed radius $a$, a blueshift with increasing impact parameter is observed due to the excitation of higher-order CBPs (see for instance the yellow line).
-Third, the threshold impact parameter, $\widetilde{b}_{t}$, decreases with decreasing radii (compare the length of the darkest blue line and the yellow line).
-Moreover, an increase in the energy shift between the position of the BPE at $\widetilde{b}=0$ and $\widetilde{b} = \widetilde{b}_{t}$, \mbox{$\Delta \omega_{\textrm{max}} = \omega_{\textrm{max}}(\widetilde{b}_{t}) - \omega_{\textrm{max}}(0)$,} with decreasing $a$ is also observed: compare, for instance, the blueshifts of the of the darkest blue ($a = 5 \textrm{ nm}$), the yellow ($a = 1.5 \textrm{ nm}$) and the green ($a = 1 \textrm{ nm}$) lines.
-Such increase in the energy shift with decreasing $a$ is due to the larger dispersion of the higher-order CBP modes with decreasing $a$.
-Indeed, for $a<1.5 \textrm { nm}$, the increase in the energy gaps between the CBP modes produces noticeable jumps in the trend of $\omega_{\textrm{max}}$, shown as well in Fig \ref{fig:7}(a).
-With increasing $a$, the HDM results tend to those obtained within the LRA [see Sec.\ \ref{sec:eloss}], which indeed, completely fails to predict, not only the mentioned blueshifts, but also the dependence of the BPAT, on $a$, as this parameter is fixed for LRA at $\widetilde{b}_{t,\textrm{LRA}} \sim 0.93$, independently of $a$.
+Figure \hyperref[fig:7]{\ref*{fig:7}(c)} summarizes the trends discussed above.
+First, $\omega_{\textrm{max}}(0)$ increases as $a$ decreases [see the labels on the right-hand side of Fig.~\hyperref[fig:7]{\ref*{fig:7}(c)}], showing the characteristic blueshift with decreasing radii due to dispersion.
+Second, for a fixed radius $a$, a blueshift with increasing impact parameter is observed, arising from the excitation of higher-order CBP modes (see, for instance, the yellow curve).
+Third, the threshold impact parameter $\widetilde{b}_{t}$ decreases with decreasing radius (compare the lengths of the red and the yellow curves).
+Moreover, the energy shift between the position of the bulk plasmon envelope at $\widetilde{b}=0$ and at $\widetilde{b} = \widetilde{b}_{t}$, \hbox{$\Delta \omega_{\textrm{max}} = \omega_{\textrm{max}}(\widetilde{b}_{t}) - \omega_{\textrm{max}}(0)$,} also increases as $a$ decreases.
+This can be seen by comparing, for instance, the blueshifts of the red ($a = 5 \textrm{ nm}$), yellow ($a = 1.5 \textrm{ nm}$) and green ($a = 1 \textrm{ nm}$) curves.
+This increase in the energy shift for decreasing $a$ is due to the stronger dispersion of the higher-order CBP modes at smaller radii.
+Indeed, for $a<1.5 \textrm { nm}$, the widening of the energy gaps between CBP modes leads to the abrupt jumps observed in the evolution of $\omega_{\textrm{max}}$, also visible in Fig.~\hyperref[fig:7]{\ref*{fig:7}(a)}.
+As a consequence, this widening of the energy gaps also leads, for $a<1 \textrm{ nm}$, to a decrease of $\Delta \omega_{\textrm{max}}$ with decreasing $a$ (see the dark blue curve).
+As the radius $a$ increases, the predictions of the hydrodynamic model gradually converge to those of the LRA [see Sec.~\ref{sec:LRA}].
+However, the LRA fails completely, not only in predicting the mentioned blueshifts, but also in capturing the dependence of the bulk plasmon activation threshold on $a$, since this threshold parameter remains fixed at $\widetilde{b}_{t,\textrm{LRA}} \sim 0.93$, independently of $a$.